yuchenlin/rebiber/README.md

-# Reiber: BibTex Normalizer for ACL Anthology
+# Reiber: A tool for normalizing your bibtex file with official format

 Normalizing the bibtex entries to the official ACL Anthology format.